BinomCDF TI 83 Calculator: Overview

 Step 1: Press 2nd VARS to get the “DISTR” option.
 Scroll down to “A:BinomCDF” and then press ENTER.

 Step 2: Enter the number of trials.
 Bob bats four times, so the number of trials is 4.
-Press 4 followed by ,.
+Press 4 followed by a comma.

-Step 3: Enter the Probability of Success, P. Bob has a batting average of .321, so enter .
-3 2 1, then press ,.
+Step 3: Enter the Probability of Success, P. Bob has a batting average of .321, so enter .321 followed by a comma.

 Step 4: Enter the X value.
-We want to know what the probability is that Bob will get up to three hits, so enter 3 and then press ).
+We want to know what the probability is that Bob will get up to three hits, so enter 3, followed by a close parenthesis.

-Tip: Instead of scrolling down to “A:BinomCDF” you can press Alpha MATH.
+Tip: Instead of scrolling down to “A:BinomCDF” you can press ALPHA then MATH.

 That’s how to use BinomCDF TI 83 Calculator!